dsp2003/clef/README.md

 Q: Will I be able to play on vanilla servers if I'll install this mod?

 A: Short answer: no. Long answer: any mod which makes changes to .config files or adds new objects will not be compatible with vanilla servers.

+Q: What's with the name?
+Are you telling us to choke the developers?

+A: It's both pun and an allegory.
+The fish is already dead.

 Help wanted